The #USvsHate Process

 - Possible discussion questions:

-- How does each anti-hate message realize one of the four goals above?
+- How does each anti-hate message realize one of the goals on the Guide?

 - What could be added or changed to make this message more powerful, and to reach an intended audience?